-- □ I developed a title for my project. - I provided information about myself (solo model) or myself and up to three other Cadettes (small team model) and additional adult resources. - I provided the name of the completed award prerequisite (the Bronze Award, a Cadette Leadership Award, or a Cadette Journey) and completion date. - □ I answered the prerequisite reflection questions to remember the lessons I learned from my experience. - I decided my project's expected start date and expected completion date. - □ I researched an issue I am passionate about and identified at least one root cause that is based on a need in my community. - □ I have identified my target audience (who is going to benefit). - □ I have identified and engaged experts and others in my community who might be able to help with my project or have knowledge of how my project issue affects my community. - I have described my plan to address my issue's root cause and make my project sustainable by using one of these three methods: - Create a permanent solution that can be used after the project is complete. - O Educate and inspire others in the community or within Girl Scouts to be part of the change. - O Advocate to change a rule, regulation, or law and encourage others to join. - I have worked with my team (if applicable) to identify all team members' leadership roles, which are all different and will each take approximately 50 hours of work. - □ I have reviewed my plan and confirm my project is Take Action and not Community Service. - \Box I have listed potential supplies needed and estimated costs. - 🔲 I am aware of my local council's requirements for any of my project's donations, money-earning activities, or the use of troop funds. - 🔲 I am aware that each individual team member should spend approximately 50 hours on the project and maintain a Time Log. - Deptional: I've identified how I would try to make my project measurable by making a goal to measure the project's success. - Optional: I've identified how I would try to make a national and/or global link. - 🗌 I have worked with my team (if applicable) to complete all fields on this form, including all questions, lines, and signatures. - □ I have worked with my team (if applicable) to develop and submit one Project Proposal.
+Prerequisite ☐ I am a registered Girl Scout Cadette (in grades 6-8). ☐ I have finished a Cadette Journey, including the Journey's Take Action project. ☐ I know that I need to finish my project and submit paperwork by Sept 30th after 8th grade is completed. ☐ I know the Silver Award Take Action project's required elements are 1.
+Practicing leadership ; 2.
+Addressing a root cause of a community issue I care about; and 3.
+Creating a plan to make my project sustainable . ☐ I have completed Silver Award training from my council.
+(This is highly recommended if available.) ☐ I have reviewed the Cadette Workbook for Earning Your Silver Award. ☐ I am excited to get started!
+Project Proposal ☐ I developed a title for my project. ☐ I provided information about myself (solo model) or myself and up to three other Cadettes (small team model) and additional adult resources. ☐ I provided the name of the completed Cadette Journey and completion date. ☐ I answered the Journey reflection questions to remember the lessons learned from the Journey's Take Action project. ☐ I decided my project's expected start date and expected completion date. ☐ I researched an issue I am passionate about and identified at least one root cause that is based on a need in my community. ☐ I have identified my target audience (who is going to benefit). 🔲 I have identified and engaged experts and others in my community who might be able to help with my project or have knowledge of how my project issue affects my community. ☐ I have described my plan to address my issue's root cause and make my project sustainable by using one of these three methods: O Create a permanent solution that can be used after the project is complete.
+Educate and inspire others in the community or within Girl Scouts to be part of the change.
+Advocate to change a rule, regulation, or law and encourage others to join. ☐ I have worked with my team (if applicable) to identify all team members' leadership roles, which are all different and will each take approximately 50 hours of work. $\square$ I have reviewed my plan and confirm my project is Take Action and not Community Service. ☐ I have listed potential supplies needed and estimated costs. ☐ I am aware of my local council's requirements for any of my project's donations, money-earning activities, or the use of troop funds. ☐ I am aware that each individual team member should spend approximately 50 hours on the project and maintain a Time Log. ☐ Optional: I've identified how I would try to make my project measurable by making a goal to measure the project's success. ☐ Optional: I've identified how I would try to make a national and/or global link. $\square$ I have worked with my team (if applicable) to complete all fields on this form, including all questions, lines, and signatures. ☐ I have worked with my team (if applicable) to develop and submit one Project Proposal.